nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 2.6.1 Getting a recommended workout
 If you wish to be recommended a workout that is tailored to your fitness level, you can use this command.
 The command will recommend a workout and ask if you wish to accept this workout or reject it.

-If you do accept it, It will automatically be added into your exercise entries, however you can just to add particular exercises from the recommended list by keying in the index separated by spaces
+If you do accept it, it will automatically be added into your exercise entries, however you can also choose which exercises you want to add to your exercise entries by keying in the index, separated by spaces.

 Format: `recommend`